 - A minimum grade of "C" is required for all courses in the Practical Nursing curriculum.
-A "C" is equal to 80% in courses carrying a PNE prefix. - Students must obtain permission from the program head to continue in the program under the following conditions: o repeating a nursing course with a grade below "C" o withdrawing from a nursing course for any reason - In accordance with VCCS policy, a student is limited to two attempts of the same course. - Additional policies for the program are listed in the Practical Nursing Student Handbook, which is given to students at the mandatory summer orientation.
+A "C" is equal to 80% in courses carrying a PNE prefix. - 2.
+Students must obtain permission from the program head to continue in the program under the following conditions: - repeating a nursing course with a grade below "C" - withdrawing form a nursing course for any reason - 3.
+In accordance with VCCS policy, a student is limited to two attempts of the same course. - 4.
+Additional policies for the program are listed in the Practical Nursing Student Handbook, which is given to students at the mandatory orientation.

-PROGRESSION THROUGH THE PROGRAM: The college offers this program in affiliation with the healthcare agencies and practitioners in the communities the college serves.
-The college relies on its community affiliates to provide clinical education opportunities for its students, expert clinical preceptors, and course instructors for many courses.
-The often rapid changes in healthcare law, standards of practice, technology, and content of credentialing examinations increasingly necessitate sudden changes in the program's course content, policies, procedures, and course scheduling.
-As a result, the college cannot guarantee every student continuous and uninterrupted clinical and course instruction as outlined in the printed catalog curriculum for this program.
-Circumstances beyond the control of the college may necessitate the postponement of course offerings or changes in the sequencing and/or location of scheduled courses or clinical assignments.
-Additionally, the college may have to change the instructor for courses after instruction has started.
+PROGRESSION THROUGH THE PROGRAM: The College offers this program in affiliation with the health care agencies and practitioners in the communities the College serves.
+The College relies on its community affiliates to provide clinical education opportunities for its students, expert clinical preceptors, and course instructors for many courses.
+The often rapid changes in health care law, standards of practice, technology, and content of credentialing examinations increasingly necessitate sudden changes in the program's course content, policies, procedures, and course scheduling.
+As a result, the College cannot guarantee every student continuous and uninterrupted clinical and course instruction as outlined in the printed catalog curriculum for this program.
+Circumstances beyond the control of the College may necessitate the postponement of course offerings or changes in the sequencing and/or location of scheduled courses or clinical assignments.
+Additionally, the College may have to change the instructor for courses after instruction has started.